Bill

 AI Summary

-This bill establishes comprehensive regulations regarding cell phone and social media use in Hawaii's public schools, starting in the 2025-2026 school year.
-The bill prohibits students from using or possessing electronic telecommunication devices during instructional hours, requiring devices to be turned off and stowed away, with specific exceptions for students with individualized education plans, emergency situations, and instances when teachers expressly authorize device use for educational purposes.
-Additionally, the bill mandates that students cannot access social media platforms through school-provided internet, except when directed by a teacher for educational purposes.
-The legislation also requires the Department of Education to develop and implement a comprehensive social media education program for students in grades six through twelve, covering topics such as mental health impacts, misinformation, online behavior manipulation, digital security, cyberbullying, and internet safety.
-The educational materials will be made available online, and schools must notify parents about their availability.
-By addressing both technological restrictions and educational awareness, the bill aims to create healthier and more productive learning environments by mitigating the potentially negative effects of excessive cell phone and social media use among students.
+This bill aims to address the growing concern of cell phone and social media use in schools by establishing statewide regulations for students in Hawaii, beginning with the 2025-2026 school year.
+The legislation prohibits students from using electronic telecommunication devices during instructional hours, requiring phones to be turned off and stowed away, and prevents students from accessing social media through school-provided internet, with specific exceptions for students with individualized education plans, emergency situations, and teacher-authorized educational purposes.
+Additionally, the bill mandates the Department of Education to develop a comprehensive social media education program for students in grades six through twelve, focusing on the social, emotional, and physical effects of social media, including mental health impacts, misinformation, online behavior manipulation, personal security, cyberbullying, and internet safety.
+The educational materials will be made available online, and schools must notify parents of their availability.
+By implementing these measures, the bill seeks to create healthier and more productive learning environments, reduce distractions, and help students develop a more critical understanding of social media's potential negative consequences.

 Committee Categories